 Nerves were running high as we were about to face the glacial river, freezing water and awesome Class 5 rapids.
 New Zealand is one of the few places on earth that actually rafts such big white water.

-Our attire consisted of a thermal layer, a wet suit, windbreaker, helmet, booties and a life jacket.
-We may have felt a chill before hand, but once we are wrapped in our layers we felt cozy and warm.
+Our attire consisted of a thermal layer, a wet suit, a windbreaker, helmet, booties, and a life jacket.
+We may have felt a chill beforehand, but once we are wrapped in our layers we felt cozy and warm.

 The last thing I wanted to do was fall out because that water is cold.
 Our guide Dan told us to take a deep breath and stay calm if we fall in.
 The water will be cold and our lungs will constrict but we will get used to it.

 He also told us that falling out of the boat at the top of a class 5 rapid will be one of the most terrifying things that you will go through in your life, but you will pop up and you should be fine if you stay calm and follow all the safety rules that he just went through.

 It was time to face class 3 rapids

 Just before entering the whitewater area, we were told to give our faces a good splash of water.
 It definitely gives you a shock to feel the cold water hit your face, but it helps you prepare for being soaked with it once you face the rapids and it makes falling in more bearable.